AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

-rds# SNV caller comparison analysis
+# SNV caller comparison analysis

-This analysis evaluates [MAF files](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) from different SNV callers and compares their output.
+This analysis evaluates [MAF files](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) from different SNV callers, compares their output, and creates a [consensus mutation file](./results/consensus/consensus_mutation.maf.tsv.zip).
-The GDC has [good documentation on the fields](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) contained in a standard MAF file.
+This consensus mutation file is [MAF-like](#consensus-mutation-call) meaning it is TSV file that contains many of the fields of a [MAF file](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) but also some added calculations like [Variant Allele Fraction](#variant-allele-fraction-calculation) and some sample metadata information.

 **Table of Contents**
 * [How to run this pipeline](#how-to-run-this-pipeline)